felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Automatic Catalog Push

-To synchronize your HubRise catalog with Uber Eats whenever it is updated, select the **Enable automatic catalog push** checkbox.
+To synchronise your HubRise catalog with Uber Eats whenever it is updated, select the **Enable automatic catalog push** checkbox.

 ### Opening Hours